rlhk/logseq-url-plus/docs/dev-notes.md

   - Select: Plugins -> Load unpacked plugin -> "Choose the plugin project folder"
   - Test the plugin is actually working

 Open the plugin project in VSCode.
-Bring up the command search and pproceed with the following options:
+Bring up the command search and proceed with the following options:

 ![](./imgs/calva-repl-1.png)